VitaStra/Nove/README.md

-## Repository for a quick start with selendroid
+## Repository for a quick start with Maven

 The documentation is available at: